 Midwesterners really know how to make people feel at home, which honestly isn’t a very hard task to do when you can find a home for on average 2-3% less than the rest of the country.
 This may not seem like a huge difference, but when you think about the fact that Austin Texas is the only other city hosting Google Fiber, and their average home costs 52,000 more than KC, it really does make a big difference.

 As mentioned a few times already, Kansas City has an EXCELLENT advantage of being right on the border of two different states: Kansas and Missouri.
 Not only is this great for connectivity to more businesses and educational resources, but it is also great for policy and price choosing.

 For example, Missouri as a state will make businesses pay income tax but allows them to deduct losses, whereas in Kansas you may not deduct losses but only have to pay the local Angel Taxes.
 These slight financial changes can allow you to really choose how your startup business is operated, giving you more policy-related and financial freedom.

 If you haven’t noticed, Kansas City is constantly expanding, whether it’s new sports facilities, new transportation methods (KC Streetcar), or new bustling businesses downtown and within the Startup Village.
 Expanding cities mean expanding interests, which is another reason this is a perfect entrepreneurship paradise.

-While there aren’t very many notable entrepreneurship focused tours within the city, you may call ahead and try to tour any particular business you are interested in, such as Google Fiber or Startup Village (these companies will work with groups), or choose to take a campus tour of a popular local university such as UMKC.
-Other popular city tours that represent local business well include:
+While there aren’t very many notable entrepreneurship-focused tours within the city, you may call ahead and try to tour any particular business you are interested in, such as Google Fiber or Startup Village (these companies will work with groups), or choose to take a campus tour of a popular local university such as UMKC.
+Other popular city tours that represent the local business well include: